 A: TSS is a soccer player development academy.
 Players who join us are avid and competitive players already committed to club soccer.
 Our player development model supplements the work done by community coaches by breaking down parts of a soccer game into small-sided activities.
 Our objective is to improve players and get them to the next level of play.

 A: TSS is centrally located in Richmond BC.
-We are opening at a new location on September 1, 2016.
-I will be situated at 1751 Savage Road - towards the very north end of No. 6 Road in Richmond.
+We are situated at 115-1751 Savage Road - towards the very north end of No. 6 Road in Richmond.
 Our training facility is indoor turf so players have the opportunity to train in a comfortable environment with minimal distractions.
 The turf allows players to train in their usual equipment (no six studs please).

 A: Players who join us are generally already involved in community soccer, and are interested in professional coaching to supplement their team training.
 Our academy is composed of 500 players, both boys and girls, ranging from U7 – U18.